Timo576/Wwise-Unpacker-D4-/README.md

 **D4 fork**
 Extract files to d4audio
-Run Check4Changes (will only be accuarate with saved files that were converted) If changes are found delete unchanged files and run the relevant unpack_to_OGG(likely all at once to utilize parallelization) Or if very few files they can be moved to Game Files and use Unpack to OGG Upload the converted files from OGG_* to their relevant host directory Update the old wWiseSoundBank folders and delete new wWiseSoundBank folders
+Run Check4Changes (will ONLY be accurate with saved files that were converted) If changes are found delete unchanged files and run the relevant unpack_to_OGG(likely all at once to utilize parallelization) Or if very few files they can be moved to Game Files and use Unpack to OGG Upload the converted files from OGG_* to their relevant host directory Update the old wWiseSoundBank folders, delete new wWiseSoundBank folders, update audio patch number